 The Bible in Music, Art and Literature

 The Bible is one of the bestsellers and its influence on Western culture is unparalleled.
-This module explores the way in which the Bible is drawn upon in art, music and literature ranging from Jewish synagogue mosaics and early Christian iconography, to contemporary secular films and music.
+This module explores the way in which the Bible is drawn upon in art, music and literature ranging from the Byzantine era to contemporary secular films and music.
 You’ll be encouraged to engage with case studies of works of art and critically consider the way in which art, music and literature function as biblical interpretations.
-You’ll have a two hour lecture each week for this module.

 Philosophy for Theologians

-In this module you’ll gain an overview of the texts that makes up the New Testament and cover central methods, topics and issues in studying them including: the formation of the New Testament canon; the Roman, Greek and Jewish background to the New Testament; the development of historical criticism of the Synoptic Gospels; the historicity of the Synoptic Gospels and Acts, and the authenticity of Paul’s letters.
-You’ll have a total of three hours of lectures each week for this module.
+In this module you’ll gain an overview of the texts that makes up the New Testament and cover central methods, topics and issues in studying them including: the formation of the New Testament canon; the Roman, Greek and Jewish background to the New Testament, and the literary relationship among the Gospels and the ‘sayings’ material of Jesus.

 In this module you’ll be introduced to the Greek language as used in the New Testament.
-You’ll gain the ability to understand and translate basic sentences into English by the end of the module.
-The module is taught through four hours of classes each week.
+You’ll gain the ability to understand and translate basic sentences into English by the end of the module..

 Virtue Ethics and Literature